sxp189/usopen/README.md

-# usopen
+# Predicting Winners of Men's and Women's Singles matches in the 2025 US Open
-Predict next winner of Men's and Women's Singles Titles in the 2025 US Open
+The objective of this project is to develop a machine learning model capable of predicting the outcomes of unseen matches by training on historical match data from the past five years.
+Once the official draw for the first round of the 2025 US Open Men's and Women's Singles is released, I will collect the relevant data and apply my trained Random Forest Classifier to forecast the winners of each singles match throughout the tournament.
+Model performance will be evaluated based on its predictive precision during the event.